physrisk/website-source/articles/2014/many-particle-interaction-in-the-kinetic-exchange-models.md

 How do people make their decisions?
-Evidently not all of us are skilled and informed enough to make decisions on our own in all possible everyday scenarios, thus in such case we have to rely on our social contacts (acquittances, co-workers, family members and etc.) to help us reach a decision.
+Evidently not all of us are skilled and informed enough to make decisions on our own in all possible everyday scenarios, thus in such case we have to rely on our social contacts (acquaintances, co-workers, family members and etc.) to help us reach a decision.
 To keep things simple we can assume that after discussion the people will follow the opinion of the majority of their discussion group.
 Everything remains simple if the question (or task) is